While you can have an elaborate training plan for your trek to get fit, you need to focus on primarily two aspects:

 3. The subsequent day, add another 0.25 km over the last distance covered.
 Again, do not worry about the time taken.

 4. Continue the incremental increase of distance for 4 days in a row.

 5. On the 5th day take a break.
 Allow your muscles to recover.

 6. From the sixth day onward, jog for 4 days continuing to increase your distance by 0.25 km every day.
 Take a break every 5th day.
 Do not worry about the time being taken.

 7. When you are able to get to a distance of 5 kms, note the time taken to cover the distance.
 This is your starting time.
 At this stage you must be able to cover 5 km, even if with some exhaustion.

 8. The next day, look to see if you can reduce your time by 15 seconds.

 9. Over the next few days, reduce the time taken by 15 seconds every day.
 Continue with your breaks every 5th day.

-An ideal benchmark is to cover 5 km in 30 mins (averaging 6 mins per kilometer).
-If you are above 40 years old, then 5 km in 32 and half mins would be your benchmark (avg of 6.30 mins per km).
+An ideal benchmark is to cover 5 km in 40 minutes (averaging 8 minutes per km).
+If you are above 40 years old, then 5 km in 45 minutes would be your benchmark (averaging 9 minutes per km).